doublerobotics/d3-sdk/examples/standby-basic/README.md

 Open the Developer Monitor of your D3 in Chrome on your computer by visiting: ````http://YOUR_D3_IP:8080````.
 You can find your D3's local IP by tapping the WiFi icon on the default standby screen.

+## Important – Reset Watchdog

+For maximum reliability, the system will automatically reload your page when you fail to reset the watchdog fast enough.
+This is in case your code locks up or begins running too slowly.
+If it fails several times in a row, it will restart Electron and try your page again.
+You must send this command faster than every 3 seconds:

+    DRDoubleSDK.resetWatchdog();

+This is the equivalent of sending `DRDoubleSDK.sendCommand("gui.watchdog.reset")`.
+You could also disable the watchdog functionality altogether with the `gui.watchdog.disallow` command, but this is not recommended.

 ## Host Your Files

 Upload the files from this example to a web server or launch a web server on your local computer.
 You can do that easily in a terminal by changing to this repository directory and [running a static web server](https://gist.github.com/willurd/5720255), such as: